There Is a Party (song): Music video

-The accompanying music video for "There Is a Party" was directed by Frank Paul Husmann-Labusga and was filmed in Miami, Florida.
+The accompanying music video for "There Is a Party" was directed by Frank Paul Husmann-Labusga and filmed in Miami, Florida.
 It depicts DJ BoBo stranded at an island, being rescued by a ship with partying people.
+The video was A-listed on German music television channel VIVA in September 1995.
 Husman-Labusga had previously directed the videos for "Let the Dream Come True" and "Love Is All Around", which also were filmed in the US.
-"There Is a Party" was later made available on DJ BoBo's official YouTube channel in 2013, having generated more than 42 million views as of early 2025.
+"There Is a Party" was later made available on DJ BoBo's official YouTube channel in 2013, having generated more than 46 million views as of late 2025.